TL;DR

 A Critical Point on Pre-Existing and Chronic Conditions

 It is vital to understand a fundamental principle of the UK private medical insurance market.
 Standard PMI policies are designed to cover acute conditions that arise after you take out the policy.
 An acute condition is one that is curable with treatment.
-They do not cover chronic conditions (long-term illnesses like diabetes or asthma that require ongoing management) or any medical conditions you had before your policy began (pre-existing conditions).
-Always declare your medical history honestly during the application process.
+They do not cover chronic conditions (long-term illnesses like diabetes or asthma that require ongoing management) or any medical conditions you had before your policy began (pre-existing conditions). typically declare your medical history honestly during the application process.

 | NHS Pathway for Stress | Private Medical Insurance Pathway | The Leadership Advantage |